About Winedoctor

 The white wines of Bordeaux, dry or sweet, are always praised as the underdogs.
 So what does that make similar styles from the Loire Valley then; the flea on the collar?
 Along several hundred kilometres of the Loire Valley we have fabulous soils, wonderful vineyards and some truly world-class wines.
 These wines are woefully under-rated and under-reported, and yet are no less fascinating than a great Nuits-St-Georges, Barolo or Ribera del Duero.

-The styles are many; dry Chenin Blanc from Jasnières, sweet wines from the Coteaux du Layon and Vouvray, minerally Muscadet and stylish Sancerre, many wiping
+The styles are many; dry Chenin Blanc from Jasnières, sweet wines from the Coteaux du Layon and Vouvray, minerally (and sometimes aged) Muscadet and stylish Sancerre, many of which can wipe

 How many wines?

-At least 10,000 tasting notes, a figure constantly rising.
-To be honest I have lost count now.
+I once wrote “over 10,000 tasting notes, but I have lost count”.
+These days all my tasting notes are also collated in an online searchable database (click on “Tasting Notes” in the menu across the top of the page) and so I know at the last count, in mid-2023, more than 26,000 tasting notes (obviously this figure is constantly rising).
 These notes are the work of one palate, not a tasting team or committee.
 Thanks to my regional focus I know what good Savennières or Sauternes should taste like, and I’m not afraid to judge wines as I see them.

 It is not just notes though.
 I have never had much faith in the wine critic who churns out reams of notes but can never be bothered to provide the background information.
 For every domaine I profile I give a detailed history, information on the people, the vineyards and the winemaking philosophies, as well as my personal opinion too.
-And if that isn’t enough, I have detailed multi-page wine guides to give even more background information.
+And if that isn’t enough, there are my aforementioned multi-page wine guides to give even more background information.

 How much?

-There are two subscription options.
-The cost of a full year’s access to Winedoctor is £45 per annum, equivalent to £3.75 per month.
+For personal subscribers (if none of the above descriptions apply, which is most subscribers), there are two subscription options.
+The cost of a full year’s access to Winedoctor is £45 per annum (which is equivalent to £3.75 per month).
 This is payable by credit card in a single annual sum, allowing access to all paywall-protected articles during the period of subscription.
 The fee renews each year, giving you continued access.
 Alternatively, access can be gained by subscribing to Winedoctor Monthly, at a cost of £4.50 per month, a fee which is collected each month giving you continued access.
 In both cases subscriptions can be cancelled at any time.
+Sign up here.

 Can we try it out?